-However, because the initial H-1B petition typically involves proving that the H-1B worker will be paid at least the minimum wage indicated on the LCA, and doesn’t ordinarily require proof of other U.S. employees’ salaries in the same role, employers sometimes try to get away with paying the H-1B worker less than the U.S. worker wage but more than the minimum prevailing wage.
-This type of H-1B abuse is most often brought to light by individual reporting or USCIS site visits.
+However, because the initial H-1B petition typically involves proving that the H-1B worker will be paid at least the minimum wage indicated on the LCA and doesn't ordinarily require proof of other U.S. employees' salaries in the same role, employers sometimes try to get away with paying the H-1B worker less than the U.S. worker wage but more than the minimum prevailing wage.
+This type of H-1B abuse is most often brought to light by individual reporting or USCIS site visits to workplaces.

 An employer caught engaging in any sort of the above-listed fraudulent acts may be subject to certain sanctions.
 These are typically economic, such as fines.
 Also, in cases such as benching, the fraudulently behaving employers might be required to pay back wages to the affected employees.
 If the illegal activity is particularly egregious, criminal penalties may apply.

 USCIS routinely conducts site visits, which is how many cases of H-1B fraud and abuse are discovered.
-However, if you notice any of these illegal activities in your workplace, consider taking the necessary steps to report them, so as to prevent your employer from taking advantage of you and other employees.
+However, if you notice any of these illegal activities in your workplace, consider taking the necessary steps to report them to prevent your employer from taking advantage of you and other employees.